microsoft/ebpf-for-windows/docs/eBpfStringsAPI.md

 ## Overview

 A majority of use cases and examples of eBPF functions are focused on operating on fixed fields in buffers; network structures with known sizes and offsets, bit-fields, and the like.
 The programs we can write with the available tooling are powerful, but fall short of the needs of Application-layer customers like HTTP servers, where string operations are mandatory to interact with HTTP requests and responses.

-This has precedent; in [`ebpf_core_helper_function_prototype_array[]`](../libs/execution_context/ebpf_general_helpers.c) there are `bpf_memcmp()`, `bpf_memcpy()`, `bpf_memmove()`, and `bpf_memset()` -- all of which are also derived from `<string.h>` functions.
+This has precedent; in [`ebpf_core_helper_function_prototype_array`](../libs/execution_context/ebpf_general_helpers.c) there are `bpf_memcmp()`, `bpf_memcpy()`, `bpf_memmove()`, and `bpf_memset()` -- all of which are also derived from `<string.h>` functions.
+As has been pointed out, there are also limited examples

 ## Scenarios

 ### Finding a token in a header

-Assuming an appropriate extension existed to interact with an in-flight HTTP request, a customer wants to search through the Accept-Encoding header, because some older application can't handle gzip appropriately.
+Assuming an appropriate extension existed to interact with an in-flight HTTP request, a developer wants to search through the Accept-Encoding header, because some older application can't handle gzip appropriately.
 (I'm sure this is a real use case somewhere.)
 Error handling is elided in this example for brevity.

 ```C
 char accept_encoding[] = "Accept-Encoding";